Tahani Amer

 Tahani Amer is an Egyptian aerospace engineer who is the executive for the Earth Science Division of NASA Headquarters' Science Mission Directorate.
 She was awarded the 2022 Award for Science from the U.S. Council of Muslim Organizations.

 Early life and education

-Amer was born in a suburb of Cairo, where her father encouraged her to pursue a career in engineering.
+Tahani was born in a suburb of Cairo, where her father encouraged her to pursue a career in engineering.
 She attended high school in Africa, and, despite mathematics being her favorite subject, had intended on attending medical school.
 She was married at the age of seventeen, and moved to the United States with two children.
 When she first moved to the United States she couldn't speak any English.
 Despite that, she excelled in mathematics, and took engineering courses alongside looking after her children.
 Amer eventually completed her undergraduate studies at Old Dominion University, where she specialized in mechanical engineering.
 During her undergraduate studies, she completed an internship with NASA and worked on computational fluid dynamics.
 This experience motivated Amer to remain at Old Dominion University for graduate studies, with a focus on aerospace engineering.
 Her doctoral research considered risk factors in NASA missions.